 Article I: Terms and Definitions

 Aggravating Factor – Circumstances or facts that increase the level of severity and may increase the sanction.
-Examples may include abuse of trust or duty, premeditation, use of force or a weapon, recidivism, substantial harm to another or the community, or lack of genuine remorse.
+Examples may include, abuse of trust or duty, premeditation, use of force or a weapon, compulsory use of alcohol or drugs, recidivism, substantial harm to another or the community, prior misconduct history, cumulative violations or lack of genuine remorse.

-Appellate Body – An Officer authorized to consider the merits of an appellant’s petition of a disciplinary outcome, based exclusively on one or more of the established grounds outlined in this Code.
+Appellate Officer – A trained university offcial authorized to consider the merits of an appellant’s petition of a disciplinary outcome, based exclusively on one or more of the established grounds outlined in this Code.

 Burden of Proof – The obligation of the University to gather evidence to sufficiently establish whether the University’s policies have been violated.